 Beara Way – 8 Days

-The trail takes you along small country roads, passing numerous monuments and sights of great archaeological interest, through small towns and villages.
 Warmed by the Gulf Stream, the climate is pleasant throughout the year supporting a unique combination of highly colourful flora and fauna.
-You will also visit the enchanted islands of Beara Island.
+As part of your 8-day walking holiday, you will also visit the enchanted Beara Island.

 Tour Pricing & Dates

 |BOOKING||BOOK THIS TOUR|

 - Day 1 / Travel to the village of Glengariff

 Arrive at Cork or Dublin Airport and take public transport to Glengariff.
 It may be also possible to arrive in Shannon or Kerry Airport but this will depend on your time of arrival.
 Please check with Footfalls before you book your flights.
 We will supply you with all the onward travel details that you need to get to your first accommodation.

 - Day 2 / Glengariff to Adrigole